NeoGeographyToolkit/StereoPipeline/README.rst

 - `Development Build <http://byss.arc.nasa.gov/stereopipeline/daily_build/>`_
   (`Book <https://byss.arc.nasa.gov/stereopipeline/daily_build/asp_book.pdf>`_)

-See the NEWS file for the most recent additions.
+See the NEWS.rst file for the most recent additions.

 To permanently add the ASP executable subdirectory to your PATH, you can add the following line to your shell configuration (e.g.,